-- Provide a clear indication of what the Councils are committed to do and also be clear on what the Councils cannot do, such as accept racist views or guarantee to accept / uphold all views that they receive.
-Likewise the Councils cannot enter into correspondence in relation to pre-application advice, with respondents on planning applications or on representations in response to (local) Development Plans or other new planning documents (due largely to the volume of these received). - Ensure all consultation stages and the methods used are fully inclusive and provide all groups with the opportunity to become involved should they wish to. - Work with town / parish councils, community groups and other local representatives to help the wider community take a more active role in planning.
+- Monitor the use of consultation / engagement methods used including innovative methods to ensure they are effective and if necessary, modify them accordingly. - Make available to view online all relevant information.
+If appropriate to the consultation make hard copies of relevant information available in community venues. - Provide a clear indication of what the Councils are committed to do and also be clear on what Councils cannot do, such as accept profanity or derogatory views or guarantee to accept / uphold all views that they receive.
+Likewise, the Councils cannot always enter into correspondence in relation to pre-application advice due to confidentiality, with respondents on planning applications or on representations in response to (local) Development Plans or other new planning documents (due largely to the volume of these received). - Ensure all consultation stages and the methods used are fully inclusive and provide all groups with the opportunity to become involved should they wish to. - Work with and engage town / parish councils, community groups and other local representatives to help the wider community take a more active role in planning.